1. A Challenging Project

 MULTI-LEVEL PROJECTS REQUIRING COORDINATED PLANNING

-The smallest components of the atom will require a set of properties that will enable it to function as a building block for other, larger components.
+The smallest components of the atom will each require a set of their own specific properties to enable the atom to function as a building block for other, larger components.

 These properties or "laws" must include functionality that enables the completion of subsequent projects.
-For example, atoms need to make their built-in energy available for chemical reactions, bonding, and energy release (especially for photon interaction), and to enable the ultra-precise regulation of these reactions.
+For example, atoms need to make their built-in energy available for chemical reactions, bonding, and energy release (especially for photon — light — interaction), and to enable the ultra-precise regulation of these reactions.

-Atoms must also be super-efficient and ultra-conservative in their use of spatial dimensions, whilst enabling the addition of mechanisms that will give mass to objects in later projects.
+The atom must also be super-efficient and ultra-conservative in its use of spatial dimensions (without compromising resilience), whilst enabling the addition of mechanisms that will give mass to objects in later projects.

 — o o o —